passportpowell/Project5/README.md

 ## Deployment

 Heroku
-- The App live link is: https://otis-project-5.herokuapp.com/
+- The App live link is: https://otis-project-5.herokuapp.com/ (Refresh the page if you receive an error.)
 - Set the runtime.txt Python version to a Heroku-20 stack currently supported version.
 - The project was deployed to Heroku using the following steps.
 - Log in to Heroku and create an App